copernicus-mogley/zkav.club/README.md

 Open media, shared memory.

-Activate an on-site media lab at your event so participants can record conversations and insights with high-quality audio and video, contributing to a diverse community-made archive.
-We publish edited pieces and release source files under a Creative Commons license.
+An on-site media lab where attendees can record conversations and insights in high-quality audio and video, building a diverse, lasting community archive.

 [Read more](/recording-station/).